SomeEarth31/Excel_Parser/README.md

 # Excel-Parser
 This is a simple Excel Parser.
 It reads and cleans selected data from an excel sheet.
 You can perform basic operations such as mean, standard deviation/variace on the selected data.
-You can also perform t-tests(single, double and paired.
+You can also perform t-tests(single, double and paired).
+The file labelled example, there is a more complex script whose base is the given parser.